MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

     A canary upgrade means the 1.20 control plane is deployed alongside the 1.21 control plane.
 They continue to coexist until you either complete or roll back the upgrade.

+1. Optionally, revision tags may be used to roll over the dataplane to the new revision without needing to manually relabelling each namespace.
+To use revision tags:

+    1. [Install istioctl CLI][install-istioctl]
+    1. Create a revision tag for each of the two revisions:
+       ```bash
+       istioctl tag set prod-stable --revision asm-1-21 --istioNamespace aks-istio-system
+       istioctl tag set prod-canary --revision asm-1-22 --istioNamespace aks-istio-system
+       ```

+    1. Label application namespaces to map to revision tags:
+       ```bash
+       # label default namespace to map to asm-1-21
+       kubectl label ns default istio.io/rev=prod-stable --overwrite
+       ```
+       You may also label namespaces with `istio.io/rev=prod-canary` for the newer revision, however this will not change the workloads in those namespaces until they are restarted.

+       If a new application is created in a namespace after it is labelled, a sidecar will be injected corresponding to the revision tag on that namespace.

 1. Verify control plane pods corresponding to both `asm-1-20` and `asm-1-21` exist:

     * Verify `istiod` pods: